The Complete Office 365 and Microsoft 365 Licensing Comparison

-Infused Innovations also recommends adding Office 365 Advanced Threat Protection (ATP) P1 to this SKU to help protect users from phishing attacks.
+Infused Innovations also recommends adding Office 365 Advanced Threat Protection (ATP) P1 to this plan to help protect users from phishing attacks.

-If you have fewer than 300 employees and are currently using Office 365 E3, you need to switch to Microsoft 365 Business right now.
-Both licenses are $20/mo and Microsoft 365 Business adds Windows 10 Pro licensing, along with all the security features that you need to keep your organization secured.
+If you have fewer than 300 employees and are currently using Office 365 E3, you need to switch to Microsoft 365 Business Premium right now.
+Both 365 licensing plans are priced at $20/mo and Microsoft 365 Business Premium adds Windows 10 Pro licensing, along with all the security features that you need to keep your organization secured.
 The price to value ratio is immense for M365 Business Premium.

-Microsoft 365 Business includes most of the security features from Microsoft 365 F3 plus the Microsoft Defender for Office (previously Office 365 ATP P1 benefits.
-However, M365 Business is missing conditional access, which allows you to deploy MFA to all your users without them noticing.
+Microsoft 365 BP includes most of the security features from Microsoft 365 F3 plus the Microsoft Defender for Office (previously Office 365 ATP P1) benefits.
+This allows you to deploy MFA to all your users without them noticing.

-Infused Innovations recommends deploying Microsoft 365 Business with the Azure AD P2 add-on to gain the following benefits:
+Infused Innovations recommends deploying Microsoft 365 Business Premium with the Azure AD P2 add-on ($9/mo) to gain the following benefits: